 Knowledge of grammar and grammatical concepts

-In order for you to be able to successfully participate in your programme Celtic Languages and Culture or Linguistics, you will require some basic knowledge of grammatical concepts and some basic competence in sentence analysis.
+In order for you to be able to successfully participate in your programme in the Celtic or Linguistics department, you will require some basic knowledge of grammatical concepts and some basic competence in sentence analysis.
 It is important that all students start out with sufficient familiarity with linguistic concepts, so as to be able to communicate about language and linguistic expressions at a sufficiently sophisticated analytic level.
 However, it is our experience that not all students arrive with the same level of background knowledge in these areas.
 This divergence in the level of prior acquaintance with grammatical concepts and linguistic analysis tends to cause delays in the programme.

 Obligatory grammar test